When To Visit Sundarban National Park 2023

-The Sundarbans have always held a great deal of interest for me ever since I was a young lad and read “The Hungry Tide.”
-2019 marked the first time I went to the park, and I’ve been there multiple times since then.
-On Google Maps, the mangrove forest is depicted as a thin strip of greenery running parallel to the coast, which is then cut through by a network of blue veins.
-However, as you reach the Godkhali Ghat ferry point and board a boat, the Sundarbans reveal themselves to be a vast and mysterious jungle.
-Here, legends are said to have originated, and tigers are said to reign supreme.
+Sundarban tour by boat: Since I was a young boy and read “The Hungry Tide,” I’ve been very interested in the Sundarbans.
+I went to the park for the first time in 2019, and I’ve been back several times since then.
+On Google Maps, the mangrove forest is shown as a thin strip of grass that runs parallel to the coast and is cut through by a network of blue veins.
+But when you get to the Godkhali Ghat ferry point and get on a boat, you see that the Sundarbans are a big, strange jungle.
+It is said that tales began here and that tigers rule the land.

 The boat trip I took on my last visit to the Sundarbans yielded some amazing wildlife encounters, because of my crew, especially my guide Royal Sundarban Tourism.

-As our boat continued to go forward at a leisurely pace, the strain increased.
-An enormous male Bengal tiger appeared out of nowhere approximately thirty feet away from us, hidden in the overgrown bushes and trees.
+As our boat kept moving forward at a slow pace, the pressure got worse.
+A big male Bengal tiger came out of nowhere about 30 feet away, hidden in the bushes and trees that had grown up around us.

-He stands there for anything between ten and fifteen minutes while we take photographs of him before ambling off into the woods.
-By keeping near the middle of the river, we were soon able to observe a large female with a tawny coat.
-She stalked down the banks of the river before vanishing into the dense undergrowth.
-Their sporadic roars continued, and later on, in the day, we heard them pursuing a large group of chital.
+He stands there for ten to fifteen minutes while we take pictures of him, and then he slowly walks into the woods.
+By staying in the middle of the river, we were able to see a big female with a golden coat right away.
+She crept along the riverbanks before disappearing into the thick brush.
+Their random roars kept going on, and later that day, we heard them chasing after a big group of chital.

-On another evening as we were leaving the protected area around the time tea was served, Mrityunjay observed two enormous saltwater crocodiles swimming towards us at an incredible speed.
-Soon enough, they were swimming in close proximity to our boat, either side by side or behind one another.
+On another evening, as we were leaving the protected area around the time tea was given, Mrityunjay saw two huge saltwater crocodiles swimming towards us at an incredible speed.
+Soon, they were swimming next to or behind our boat.

-Then, to everyone’s amazement, the crocodile that had been trailing behind suddenly picked up speed and caught the one that had been in front of it.
-Because the titans were having a fierce battle, all hell broke loose, and the river became choppy as a direct result of the conflict.
-When it came time for me to say my goodbyes to the crew, I couldn’t help but choke back tears of appreciation for having been able to see this.
+Then, to everyone’s surprise, the crocodile that had been following the one in front of it suddenly picked up speed and caught up to it.
+Because the giants were fighting so hard, all hell broke loose, and the river got rough because of it.
+When it was time for me to leave, I couldn’t help but choke back tears of gratitude that I had been able to see this.

 EXPLORE.